 You need a lower interest rate.

 When you received your small business credit card, you might have been primarily interested in its rewards and benefits.
 But if you now use your credit card to finance purchases, you should be focussed on a product that offers you the most competitive interest rates.
-For example, theoffers new applicants an introductory APR of , followed by a standard APR of as low as 10.74% for its most qualified applicants.
+For example, theoffers new applicants an introductory APR of , followed by a standard APR of .
 There’s no annual fee for this card.